All students who audition will be considered without regard to physical ability, age, race, national/ethnic origin, sexual orientation, or gender.

 AUDITION INSTRUCTIONS:

-Within 24-48 hours of signing up, you will receive a confirmation email which will include a link to the Audition Information Form.
-PLEASE be sure to fill out that information form BEFORE your audition date, as the scheduling information you include on that form is necessary for callback/casting decisions.
-The confirmation email will come from tad@calstatela.edu.
+- After you sign up, probably the next day, you will receive a confirmation email that will include a link to the audition information form - please be sure to fill that out, as the scheduling information you include on that form is necessary for callback/casting decisions.
+That email will come from TAD@calstatela.edu.

 CALLBACKS:

-Lists will be sent via email on the evening following the final auditions, using the email address you provide when you sign up to audition.
+- Callback lists will be posted on the website on the evening following the final auditions.
+You are responsible for checking that to see if you have been called back.
 More information about callbacks will be given at that time.

 Detailed casting info/character breakdowns will be found on the Casting webpage